nowk/cobbler.js/Readme.md

 ---

-It should be noted that `require` does cache so you may need to clear the `require.cache` of your `app` between tests.
+It should be noted that you may need to clear the `require.cache` of your `app` between tests.

 ## Notes